Interaction of a spatially uniform electron beam with a rotational magnetic hole in a form of a Harris current sheet

 In this work, we exploit this similarity because in the numerical simulations of collisionless magnetic reconnection, Harris current sheet has been very well studied, literally being a 'work horse' for decades due to the ease of its numerical implementation and stability, see \citet{jan2015} as a representative example.
-As far as the formation mechanisms for the two types of magnetic holes are concerned, for the linear ones the main possible mechanism is the mirror mode instability\cite{ahmadi2017}, while for the rotational ones there is no clear idea how they form other than suggestions of a possible magnetic reconnection at the current sheets with the magnetic field rotation \cite{turner1977,zhang2008}.
-The recent developments in the magnetic hole research include kinetic-scale events with observations of the structure at a sub-proton scale \cite{gershman2016}.
-It was found that electrons with gyro-radii exceeding the thermal gyro-radius but smaller than thickness of the current layer can carry a current to cause a 10-20\% reduction in magnetic field absolute value \cite{gershman2016}.
+As far as the formation mechanisms for the two types of magnetic holes are concerned, for the linear ones the main possible mechanism is the mirror mode instability\citep{ahmadi2017}, while for the rotational ones there is no clear idea how they form other than suggestions of a possible magnetic reconnection at the current sheets with the magnetic field rotation \citep{turner1977,zhang2008}.
+The recent developments in the magnetic hole research include kinetic-scale events with observations of the structure at a sub-proton scale \citep{gershman2016}.
+It was found that electrons with gyro-radii exceeding the thermal gyro-radius but smaller than thickness of the current layer can carry a current to cause a 10-20\% reduction in magnetic field absolute value \citep{gershman2016}.